soc-air/socair.github.io/pytorch/_posts/2019-09-15-DCGAN-using-PyTorch-CPP.md

 ## Acknowledgement and References

 I would like to thank <a href="https://github.com/yf225">Will Feng</a> and <a href="https://discuss.pytorch.org/u/ptrblck/summary">Piotr</a> for their useful suggestions.
 The code used in this blog, is partially analogous to the official <a href="https://github.com/pytorch/examples/tree/master/cpp/dcgan">PyTorch examples repo on DCGAN using Libtorch</a>.
 I've also referred the original paper by <a href="https://twitter.com/soumithchintala">Soumith Chintala</a> and others.
+The sources of reference images (for Network architectures) have been acknowledged in the captions of respective images.